Firefox-21.0

 Configuring Firefox

-If you use a desktop environment like Gnome or KDE you may like to create a firefox.desktop file so that Firefox appears in the panel's menus.
-If you didn't enable startup-notification in your mozconfig change the StartupNotify line to false.
+If you use a desktop environment like Gnome or KDE you may want to create a firefox.desktop file so that Firefox appears in the panel's menus.
 As the root user:

 mkdir -pv /usr/share/applications &&